FernandaPsihas/FernandaPsihas.github.io/_posts/2023-12-16-DefendingMaryDidYouKnow.md

 ---
 layout: post
-title: Mary Did You Know?, Space-time, and The Immaculate Conception
+title: Mary Did You Know?
+Space-time and The Immaculate Conception
 date: 2023-12-16
 tags: Theology
 ---

-# "Mary, did you know?", Space-time, and the Immaculate Conception
+# Mary, did you know?: Space-time and the Immaculate Conception

 <br>

 <blockquote>

-  _"Mary did you know that your baby boy
+_"Mary did you know that your baby boy_
-<br>has come to make you new?
+<br>_has come to make you new?_
-<br>This child that you've delivered will soon deliver you._"
+<br>_This child that you've delivered will soon deliver you._"
 </blockquote>

 <br>